Orpheashatzis/JDX_ReverseEngineeringJSONExample/README.md

 ## Milestone 2

-Milestone 2 simply consists of a video of us going over the project.
+Milestone 2 primarily involves creating a video in which we provide a detailed walkthrough of our project, explaining its key components and overall objectives.

 ## Milestone 3